axieinfinity/ronin-documentation/docs/basics/white-paper.md

 During the day, some validators might be temporarily removed from the validator set.
 For example, due to "jailing", which is a form of slashing, or because of scheduled maintenance.
 These changes are updated every epoch, where one epoch consists of 200 blocks or $\approx10$ minutes.

 ### Staking and delegation
-Token holders who do not have a large enough RON supply to meet the minimum staking requirements on their own, can earn staking rewards and participate in the network as delegators.
+Token holders who do not have a large enough RON supply to meet the minimum staking requirements on their own, can earn the staking reward and participate in the network as delegators.
 To do that, a token holder can contribute their RON stake to any validator (Validator Candidate, Standard Validator, or Governing Validator).

 Here's the core logic of staking:
 * The staking token is RON.